fiosman/employeedb-jsonserver/README.md

 # Employee Records Database

 A CRUD application that is designed to add, delete, edit and retrieve employee records using a fake REST API [JSON-server](https://github.com/typicode/json-server).
 AJAX calls are all made using JavaScript's built in fetch API, with ES8 async/await syntax.
+The application also includes form validation using Regex.
+For more information on regular expressions, I recommend [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)

 ## Getting Started